sartimo/NebulaQ/README.md

 This repository holds the implementation and whitepaper for my entry at the Cartesi Hackathon 2023.

+## Project Structure

+- **./whitepaper**: contains the whitepaper that describes this submission formally
+- **./implementation**: contains the source code used for thus submission

 ## Criteria and Judgement

 We will score projects based on the following criteria, and each will be scored from 1 to 5 for a maximum of 25 points: